EFTEC/ValidationOne/README.md

 * **$value** The value to evaluate.
 * **$compareValue** The value to compare (it could be optional)

-For example, what if we need to evaluate if some id does not exist in the database?
+For example, what if we need to evaluate if some id does not exist in the Database?

 ```php
 $validation->condition('fn.global.idExist','The id already exist!')->get("id");